 Fixed-rate mortgages may appeal to borrowers who want to play it safe and are satisfied with their interest rate.
-You should consider a fixed-rate mortgage if the following statements apply:
+If the following statements apply, then a fixed-rate mortgage could be the right fit:

 - You want predictable payments and a lower-risk mortgage.
-Borrowers with a fixed-rate mortgage won’t face spikes in their interest rate, and have a clear sense about the full cost of their loan.
+Borrowers with a fixed-rate mortgage won’t face increases in their interest rate, and will have a clear sense of the full cost of their loan.

 - You’re planning to stay put.
-If you’re keeping your home for the long haul, a fixed-rate mortgage is more suitable than an ARM.
-It also provides greater stability for making plans.
+If you’re buying a home for the long haul, then a fixed-rate mortgage is more suitable than an ARM.
+It provides greater stability, which is better for planning.

 - Interest rates are low.
-A fixed-rate mortgage can help you lock in a favorable interest rate.
-This tool from the Consumer Financial Protection Bureau is updated twice per week and can show you typical interest rates in your area.
+A fixed-rate mortgage could help you lock in a favorable interest rate.
+The Consumer Financial Protection Bureau offers a tool to help you explore typical interest rates in your area.

 When would it be better to use an adjustable-rate mortgage?

-An adjustable-rate mortgage may fit your situation if the following statements apply:
+An ARM may fit your situation if the following statements apply:

 - You aren’t planning to live in the same place for long.
-If you’re going to sell the home before the interest rate adjusts, you could save money with an ARM.
-However, there’s no guarantee you’ll be able to sell or refinance before the introductory period ends.
+If you’re going to sell the home before the initial rate adjusts, you could save money with an ARM.
+However, there’s no guarantee you’ll be able to sell or refinance before the initial fixed-rate period ends.
 Also, if your financial situation has changed or your home’s value has dropped, you might not qualify for a refinance.

 - Interest rates are high.
-With an ARM, your interest rate generally starts off lower compared with fixed-rate mortgages, and can decrease if market rates trend downward.
-With a fixed-rate mortgage, you would be stuck paying a higher rate for the rest of the loan term unless you refinance.
-Just be sure you can comfortably afford higher monthly payments if the interest rate on your ARM increases instead.
+With an ARM, your interest rate generally starts off lower compared with a fixed-rate mortgage, and could decrease if market rates trend downward.
+Just be sure you can comfortably afford higher monthly payments if the rate on your ARM increases instead.

 - You want to buy in a hot housing market.
-In recent months, ARMs have grown more popular among homebuyers in response to high home prices.
-However, all the risks associated with ARMs still apply.
+ARMs can grow more popular among homebuyers in response to high home prices.

 The Bottom Line on Fixed-Rate Mortgages vs. ARMs